Paediatric Dentistry, Faculty of Dentistry, The University of Hong Kong

 Government Dental Service for Children of Hong Kong

-The Department of Health (DH) of Hong Kong (www.dh.gov.hk) delivers oral health education and promotion programmes and preventive dental care services for the children of Hong Kong through its Oral Health Education Unit (www.toothclub.gov.hk) and School Dental Care Service (www.schooldental.gov.hk).
+The Department of Health (DH) of Hong Kong delivers oral health education and promotion programmes and preventive dental care services for the children of Hong Kong through its Oral Health Education Division (www.toothclub.gov.hk) and the School Dental Care Service (www.schooldental.gov.hk).

-The Oral Health Education Unit (www.toothclub.gov.hk) of DH has carried out oral health education programmes targeting at young children.
-The “Brighter Smiles for the New Generation” programme, launched since 1993, aims to encourage children aged 0-6 to develop good oral care habits since early childhood.
+The Oral Health Education Division of the DH aims to promote oral health to the general public of Hong Kong.
+It organizes oral health education programmes targeting at young children.
+The “Brighter Smiles for the New Generation” programme, launched since 1993, aims to help children under age 6 establish good toothbrushing and smart dietary habit for the prevention of dental diseases since early childhood.
 It also produces different types of specially-designed educational resources to disseminate the message of oral health to pre-school children and their parents through Maternal and Child Health Centres, kindergartens and nurseries.
+Besides, the webpage of the Division (www.toothclub.gov.hk) is updated from time to time through which the public can have ready access to oral health information.

-For children with intellectual disability, the Oral Health Education Unit is conducting the “Dandelion Oral Care Action” programme in order to promote good oral health among this group of children.
-The Unit collaborates with schools and parents and teaches them the correct toothbrushing and flossing techniques to take care of the children’s oral health, expecting that the children can be able to clean their own teeth well and maintain healthy teeth and gum when they leave school.
+For children with intellectual disability, the Oral Health Education Division conducts the “Dandelion Oral Care Action” programme for students with mild and moderate intellectual disabilities studying in special schools.
+The Division collaborates with the schools and parents and teaches them to practice the correct toothbrushing and flossing techniques for taking care of the children’s oral health so that they are able to clean their teeth well and maintain healthy teeth and gum when they leave school.

-An annual “Love Teeth Campaign” has been launched by DH with the objective of facilitating the development of proper oral health habits and tooth cleaning techniques among the public.
+A “Love Teeth Campaign” is launched annually by DH with the objective of facilitating the development of proper oral health habits and tooth cleaning techniques among the general public.
+The OH also monitors the level of fluoridation in the communal water supply in order to reduce dental decay among the population.

 Apart from this, DH updates the webpage of the Oral Health Education Unit (www.toothclub.gov.hk) from time to time, through which the public can have ready access to oral health information.
 The Department of Health also monitors the level of fluoridation in the communal water supply in order to reduce dental decay among the population.